RichardGregoryHamilton/2048-Game/README.md

 * "HIGHEST SCORE"    "Earn more than 20000 points"

 There are currently a total of 17 achievements you can earn in this game.
 The higher tile achievements are exceedingly difficult to earn and require excellent strategy and skill.

+2048 will remember your achievements if you choose to play again.
+The number of achievements you've earned will appear in the game board.
+If you exit a game, however, they will NOT be saved.